timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-01.md

 will discuss several other measures to reduce bandwidth demands.
 Which measures are most effective is situational.

+Publication Servers SHOULD support compression using deflate or gzip content encoding as described in sections 8.4.1.2 and 8.4.1.3 of [@!RFC9110].

 ## Content Delivery Network

 If possible, it is strongly RECOMMENDED that a Content Delivery Network is used